AstaSvirusiene/rsschool-cv/cv.md

 ## About me

-I am in this course to learn from the begining JavaScript and have all necessary knowledge for my current job.
+I am in this course to learn from the beginning JavaScript and have all necessary knowledge for my current job.

 ## Skills